 Oh, hell

-Here, the repetition of “ended up in a cell” underscores the inevitability of mistakes and the emotional weight they carry.
-This section acts as a moment of introspection amidst the song’s otherwise assertive tone.
+Here, the repetition of “ended up in a cell” underscores the inevitability of mistakes and the weight they carry.

 Emotional Complexity in “Empty Out Your Pockets”

-The uptempo beat contrasts with the introspective content, a hallmark of Juice WRLD’s ability to create music that resonates on multiple levels.
+The uptempo beat contrasts with the deep content, a hallmark of Juice WRLD’s ability to create music that resonates on multiple levels.

 Songs Like “Empty Out Your Pockets”